tarruda/python-ush/README.rst

 ush - Unix Shell
 ================

-Python library that provides a convenient but powerful API for interacting with external commands.
+Python library that provides a convenient but powerful API for invoking external commands.

 Basic Usage
 -----------